biblibre/urungi/doc/user/report-types/map.rst

    `ST_AsGeoJSON <https://dev.mysql.com/doc/refman/5.7/en/spatial-geojson-functions.html#function_st-asgeojson>`_
    (you may need to modify the layer to use those functions).

+   Note that icons rendering works only for GeoJSON 'point' type and maybe for a 'multipoint' object (not tested).

 Label column
    If you drop a column here, its text content will be shown next to the map marker.